Aeroraven/Ifrit-v2/README.md

 ### 2.2 Quick Start (GCC / MinGW-w64)

 > Note: CUDA support is temporarily not included in repo's CMake.
-Your compile should support C++20 standard.
+Your compiler should support C++20 standard.
 >
 > Please ensure that `find_package` can find  `vulkan`, `llvm>=10,<12` and `glfw3==3.3`.
 Otherwise, please manually change the fallback path in `CMakeLists.txt`.
 To install `llvm` and `glfw3`, check Complete Build Options.
 >